Beautiful Fairytale Castles in South Germany - Bavaria & Rhineland Road Trip

-My initial plan was to start in Cologne (Köln in German) and to meander my way down to southern Germany, calling in at a few castles en route to Neuschwanstein Castle.
+Start in the city of Cologne (Köln in German) and to meander your way down to southern Germany, calling in at a few fairytale castles en route to Neuschwanstein Castle.
+Make your way back up through the Rhineland.

 Driving in Germany

-Compared to the overcrowded, pot-holed roads, filled with erratic drivers I’m so accustomed to in the UK, Germans roads are a doddle!
-Apart from the odd crazy swerve on my part, as I reminded myself that Germany drives on the opposite side of the road to the UK – thankfully lots off the roads are quiet – it was actually a very pleasant country for motoring!
+I did have the odd crazy swerve as I reminded myself that Germany drives on the opposite side of the road to the UK but thankfully most of the roads are quiet.

 Mespelbrunn Castle (Schloss Mespelbrunn)

-Hidden and nestled in the gorgeous green woodland hills you’ll find Mespelbrunn Castle, the first Fairytale Castle of the trip.
-Surviving all of Germany’s wars, the Castle still remains pretty much in the same form as the time it was built and has remained in the same family for over 600 years!
-It’s STILL inhabited to this day and if you’re lucky you’ll see some of the children running about and playing in the ancient corridors.
+Hidden and nestled in the gorgeous green woodland hills you’ll find Mespelbrunn Castle, the first fairytale castle of the trip.
+Surviving all of Germany’s wars, the castle hasn’t really changed much over the years.
+It’s also remained in the same family for over 600 years and is STILL inhabited by them to this day.
+If you’re lucky you’ll see some of the children running about and playing in the ancient corridors.
 What an awesome place to grow up!

-The inside of Mespelbrunn Castle is accessible only with the tour guide, but this is included with the bargain entry price of 5 Euro.
+The inside of Mespelbrunn castle is accessible only with the tour guide, but this is included with the bargain entry price of 5.50 Euro.
 The tour is in German, the last time I spoke German was during my GCSEs!
-However, your 5 Euro entry fee also gets you a handy information sheet in English.
+However, your 5.50 Euro entry fee also gets you a handy information sheet in English.
 It’s ok to take photos inside the castle but you can not use flash.

 Neuschwanstein Castle (Schloss Neuschwanstein)

-Neuschwanstein Castle is the epoch of Fairytale Castles.
+Neuschwanstein Castle is the epoch of fairytale castles.
 It’s the Castle that ALWAYS comes up if you do any web search for ‘beautiful castles’ and always ranks somewhere in the top 10 things to do or see in Germany.
-You might not be able to pronounce it when asked, but you will most certainly have seen this Castle.

-Compared to other castles on my road-trip, Neuschwanstein isn’t particularly old.
+Compared to other castles on this southern Germany road-trip, Neuschwanstein isn’t particularly old.
 The building of the castle didn’t begin until 1869.
-The Castle was built for Ludwig II, who became king in 1864 but only two years later had to accept defeat form Prussia.
+It was built for Ludwig II, who became king in 1864 but only two years later had to accept defeat from Prussia.

-Ludwig II’s ‘New Castle’ was built over the top of the remains of two much older medieval Castles and was heavily influenced by the detailing and ornamentation of Wartburg Castle which he had previously visited.
+Ludwig II’s solution was to build a castle where he could live like a King of the Middle Ages.
+The ‘New Castle’ was built over the top of the remains of two much older medieval Castles.
+Neuschwanstein was heavily influenced by the detailing and ornamentation of Wartburg Castle which he had previously visited.

 Essentially, Neuschwanstein Castle was built to satisfy one man’s ego.
 I can think of a few powerful men today with similar attitudes – not much has changed.